Malicious Selling Strategies in E-Commerce Livestream: A Case Study of Alibaba's Taobao and ByteDance's TikTok: Related Work

-Livestream has been widely used as an engaging way to connect community members~\cite{hamilton2014streaming,lu2018you}.
-Previous studies have explored engagement motivations, participation demographics and engagement levels in various livestream communities, including livestream for entertainment, education~\cite{chen2019integrating, hamilton2018collaborative}, skill improvement~\cite{lu2018streamwiki}, programming~\cite{faas2018watch}, cultural practices~\cite{lu2019feel}, creative activities~\cite{lu2018you}, and online communications~\cite{taylor2018watch}.
-Prior research has explored reasons for livestream participation from both streamer perspectives~\cite{kaytoue2012watch, lottridge2017third, pellicone2017game} and viewer perspectives~\cite{scheibe2016information, greenberg2016interaction, hamilton2014streaming}, how people formed communities between streamers and viewers via livestream~\cite{hamilton2014path}, and different types of interactions within livestream communities~\cite{greenberg2016interaction, lessel2017expanding, pires2015youtube, zhu2017understanding}.
-For example, streamers on livestream platforms such as Twitch broadcasted playing video games to share gameplay skills and common interests with viewers~\cite{hamilton2014streaming, cook2019behind, pellicone2017game, sher2019speedrunning, wohn2018explaining}.
-Prior work has also analyzed viewers' negative behaviors during livestreams and how livestream platforms allowed viewers to report inappropriate content~\cite{wohn2019volunteer}.
-Livestream user interfaces also integrated communication channels to increase viewer engagement~\cite{clickman2018design, lessel2017expanding}.
-This high degree of interactivity and engagement make some viewers more willing to purchase products created by streamers during the stream~\cite{lu2019feel} or the merch designed by the streamers~\cite{sher2019speedrunning}.
-This indicates a great potential of livestream as a new form of e-commerce.
+Livestreaming has been widely used as an engaging way to connect community members~\cite{hamilton2014streaming,lu2018you}.
+Previous studies have explored engagement motivations, participation demographics, and engagement levels in various livestream communities, including livestreams for entertainment, education~\cite{chen2019integrating, hamilton2018collaborative}, skill improvement~\cite{lu2018streamwiki}, programming~\cite{faas2018watch}, cultural practices~\cite{lu2019feel}, creative activities~\cite{lu2018you}, and online communications~\cite{taylor2018watch}.
+Prior research has explored reasons for livestream participation from both streamer perspectives~\cite{kaytoue2012watch, lottridge2017third, pellicone2017game} and viewer perspectives~\cite{scheibe2016information, greenberg2016interaction, hamilton2014streaming}, how people formed communities between streamers and viewers via livestreams~\cite{hamilton2014path}, and different types of interactions within livestreaming communities~\cite{greenberg2016interaction, lessel2017expanding, pires2015youtube, zhu2017understanding}.
+For example, streamers on livestream platforms such as Twitch, broadcasted the playing of video games to share gameplay skills and common interests with viewers~\cite{hamilton2014streaming, cook2019behind, pellicone2017game, sher2019speedrunning, wohn2018explaining}.
+Prior work has also analyzed viewers' negative behaviors during livestreams and how livestreaming platforms allowed viewers to report inappropriate content~\cite{wohn2019volunteer}.
+Livestream platforms have also integrated communication channels to increase viewer engagement~\cite{clickman2018design, lessel2017expanding}.
+This high degree of interactivity and engagement results in some viewers being more willing to purchase products created by streamers during a livestream~\cite{lu2019feel} or the merchandise designed by the streamers~\cite{sher2019speedrunning}.
+This suggests that there is a great potential for livestreaming to be a new medium for e-commerce.